 "Extrajudicial Killings are used to terrorise people in the informal settlements to make sure they don’t organise."
 Gacheke Gachihi

-Juliet Wanjira, Steve Kinuthia, Faith Kasina and Gacheke Gachichi on the foundation of the social Justice movement
+Juliet Wanjira, Steve Kinuthia, Faith Kasina and Gacheke Gachichi on the foundation of the social Justice movement.

 In 2008 he was part of a network of Kenyans providing information to assist with Special Rapporteur Prof. Philip Alston’s reporting on extra-judicial killings in the wake of post-election violence.
 He also co-founded with other human rights defenders the Unga Revolution, a grassroots movement addressing the right to food and social inequality in Kenya as well as organising the Unga Tax protest, a tax justice campaign demanding a reduction in the cost of living in order to assist the poorest of Kenyan society.